 Yes.
 New information which would enter into the analysis includes the Standards for Rangeland Health & Guidelines for Grazing Management (43 CFR 4180, available for review at the Prineville District BLM).
-The BLM is required to assess all public land grazing allotments for compliance with the Standards & Guidelines; this allotment is scheduled for evaluation in 2008.
-Until completion of the evaluation for this allotment, the new term lease will contain stipulations that will provide for modifications of the grazing of the public lands, if needed, on completion of the evaluation.
+The BLM is required to assess all public land grazing allotments for compliance with the Standards & Guidelines and this allotment has not been scheduled as of yet.
+Until completion of an evaluation, the new lease will contain stipulations that will provide for modifications of the grazing of the public lands, if needed, on completion of the evaluation.
 The Fish and Wildlife Service is evaluating species for listing that are present within the RMP/ROD area boundary.
 If these species are listed as threatened or endangered and are found on federal lands located within this allotment the permit is subject to future modifications to achieve compliance with the listing.